Papi-Eruh/erudit_public/README.md

 ![Why Create Erudit?](./assets/images/title3.webp)

 I have always been fascinated by **animated films and series**.
-Growing up, they were more than just entertainment, **they fueled my dreams**, gave me strong emotions, and **taught me valuable life lessons**.
+Growing up, they were more than just entertainment, they fueled my dreams, gave me strong emotions, and taught me valuable life lessons.
 Creating my own animated universe has been a lifelong goal.

 By focusing on **outdoor landmarks**, I want to use the screen to **reconnect children with the real world** around them.

-Think of Erudit as a **quiet bench**.
-Sit side-by-side, **slow down**, and turn **screen time** into a shared moment of discovery and conversation.
+Think of Erudit as a quiet bench.
+Sit side-by-side, slow down, and **turn screen time** into a shared moment of discovery and conversation.

 ![Why create Erudit footer](./assets/images/footer2.webp)